jrissler/ex_oneroster/README.md

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

+## Automated Tests + Coverage

+100% coverage currently - will not accept PR's without automated tests added or updated.

+  * MIX_ENV=test mix coveralls.html

+If you are using VS Code, launch + tasks added (you will need to add your own keyboard shortcuts).
+Following tasks are included:
+  * mix test (run all tests)
+  * mix test file:linenumber (run single test on cursor)
+  * mix test file (run single current file)
+  * mix test file --failed (only failed tests from previous run)

 ## TODO

   * Update everything to camel case (spec's in pascal case)